 Most IRA’s will suggest hiring a professional to maximize your tax savings and ensure 100% financial accuracy.

-However, for savvy business owners looking to learn the ropes of small business tax preparation, here are ten common mistakes to look out for.
+However, for savvy business owners looking to learn the ropes of small business tax preparation, here are nine common mistakes to look out for.

 An experienced CPA will sometimes recommend strategically waiting on your startup deduction until the second or third year of your business, depending on your current finances.